Idleness76/graft/doc/langgraph_port_plan.md

 - LangGraph checkpoints at node boundaries and supports interrupts before/after specific nodes.
 Execution effectively progresses node-by-node, withdurability at those boundaries.
-- Graft’s barrier model executes a frontier (potentially multiple nodes) then commits via a single barrier.
+- Weavegraph’s barrier model executes a frontier (potentially multiple nodes) then commits via a single barrier.
 To align with LangGraph, we keep barrie‑level checkpoints by default and add node‑level interrupt controls that gate scheduling so we can pause/resume around a particular node whendesired.
 - AppRunner therefore supports two aligned modes without changing Node semantics:
   1) Superstep stepping (default): maximal parallelism; checkpoint after barrier (closest to today’s engine).
   2) Node‑focused stepping (optional): when an interrupt is configured for a frontier node, the runner can gate the scheduler to run just that node(serialize a chosen node) while deferring others; this yields LangGraph‑like node granularity where needed.
 - Both modes retain the core property that state commits only at barriers; node‑level pausing happens by controlling which nodes are allowed toexecute in the next superstep.

-Result: we remain faithful to LangGraph’s human‑in‑the‑loop semantics while preserving Graft’s deterministic barrier model.
+Result: we remain faithful to LangGraph’s human‑in‑the‑loop semantics while preserving Weavegraph’s deterministic barrier model.

 ---